Our eldest child brings home

 Days without rules or doubt,

-Cruelty or loss, where objects
+Cruelty or loss, where things,

-Like words, do no harm.
+Like names, do no harm.